 Stop to stretch your legs in Dalby and stroll the main street to top up the caffeine levels and grab a bite to eat before you hit the festival scene.

 Where to sleep

 Whether you prefer to pitch a tent, BYO accommodation on wheels, or stay within driving distance – Big Skies Festival has you covered.

-If you’re towing your accommodation, put down the campervan legs on the grounds of Jimbour Station in the camping zone.
+If you’re towing your accommodation, put down the campervan legs on the grounds of Jimbour Station in the dedicated camping zone.